The operating room door opened, Dr. Phong entered the waiting area:

 - The number of people waiting for organ transplants nationwide is increasing rapidly at this time… especially corneal transplants.

 Suddenly, a tiny hand gently tugged on the hem of his white blouse.
 Phong bent down.
-It was a little girl of about seven or eight years old, her hair braided on both sides, her cheeks flushed from running, looking up at him with big, sparkling eyes.
+It was a little girl of about seven or eight years old, her hair braided on both sides, her cheeks rosy from running, looking up at him with big, sparkling eyes.

 - Doctor, my mother told me to bring this to you.
 Thank you for helping her see my sisters and me again.